qmi03/funny_ai_iot_capstone_project/README.md

-# funny_ai_iot_capstone_project

 # About
 This is a smarthome school project.
-Has some iot and ai.
+It has some iot and ai inference.
 # Requirements

-1. node
+1. node (Can use nvm to version management, I'm using nvm --lts so it's node v20.12.1 (npm v10.5.0))
 2. python
 3. docker compose